CrazyRedMachine/PN5180-cardio/README.md

 # Supported devices

-This code has been tested on Arduino Due and Leonardo.
+This code has been tested on Arduino Due, Leonardo, and Pro Micro.

-Arduino Due is recommended because it is 3.3v logic.
+Arduino Due is recommended because it is 3.3v logic (or Pro Micro in 3.3v mode).
 According to the PN5180 datasheet, a 5v<->3.3v level shifter is required for use an Arduino Leonardo.
 However, I tested without it and everything was working properly, and my PN5180 is not fried.
-I still recommend a Due just in case.
+I still recommend a Due or a 3.3V pro micro just in case.

 # Pinout